MichalaNybroe/LoginProjekt/README.md

 # Little Birdie

 ## Set up
-To use program run `start.sql` file creating a table and test user.
+To use program create database "littlebirdie" and run `start.sql` file creating a table and test user.
 In `application.properties` you will need to adjust settings for your specific use.